-- Campaign - Unique campaign with profile import from target group
+- Campaign - One-time campaign with profile import from a target group.

 - Dynamic - Continuous campaign with profile import from field definition

-- Persona - Ongoing campaign with profile import from persona allocation
+- Persona - ongoing campaign with profile import from persona assignment

 - Neutral - Continuous campaign without active profile import